SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 Because classes are reference types,
 ``windowOne`` and ``currentWindow``
 both refer to the *same* ``Window`` instance.
+Another way of thinking about it is that
 ``windowOne`` and ``currentWindow`` are two different names for the same instance.
 As a result, changing the width of ``currentWindow``